AllenLiu20210507/Admob-Vungle-iOS/README.md

 2.Update your Info.plist
 Update your Admob AppId in your Info.plist

-3.Run the commmand below with your terminal
+3.Delete the Podfile.lock then Run the commmand below with your terminal
 ```
 pod install --repo-update
 ```